10. S3 classes#

 Important

 In the case of binary operators, dispatching is done based on the classes of both arguments.
-In all three example calls above, we call `==.categorical`, regardless of whether the classed object is the first or the second operand.
+In all three preceding calls, we call `==.categorical`, regardless of whether the classed object is the first or the second operand.

 If two operands are classed, and different methods are overloaded for both, a warning will be generated, and the default internal method will be called.